da1nerd/lib_glut/README.md

 # lib_glut

-Glut bindings written in Crystal.

-LibGlut offers Crystal bindings for glut.
+LibGlut offers Crystal bindings for [Freeglut](http://freeglut.sourceforge.net/).

-The binding nomenclature is a direct port with a few adjustments:
+A few adjustments have been made to nomenclature to follow the Crystal style guide and improve readability:

 * the `glut` prefix has been removed from all functions and constants.
 * method names are snake_case rather than camelCase.